NightHaze: Nighttime Image Dehazing via Self-Prior Learning: Related Work

-Existing optimization-based nighttime dehazing methods address nighttime haze effects using the atmospheric scattering model (\eg,~\cite{pei2012nighttime,ancuti2016night,ancuti2020day}), new imaging model (\eg,~\cite{zhang2014nighttime,zhang2017fast,tang2021nighttime,liu2022nighttime}), among others.
-Wang~\etal~\cite{wang2022variational} propose a variational model with the gray haze-line prior to enhance the visibility of nighttime haze images.
+Existing optimization-based nighttime dehazing methods \cite{wang2022variational,ancuti2016night,ancuti2020day, zhang2014nighttime,zhang2017fast,tang2021nighttime,liu2022nighttime} address nighttime haze effects using the atmospheric scattering model, new imaging model, among others.
 However, these methods struggle to handle challenging hazy regions affected by significant noise and complex lighting conditions.
-The main challenge is the difficulty in estimating atmospheric lights in these regions.
+The main issue is the difficulty in estimating atmospheric lights in these regions.

-Existing learning-based nighttime image dehazing methods~\cite{zhang2020nighttime,yan2020nighttime,kuanar2022multi, jin2023enhancing} propose convolutional neural networks for nighttime image dehazing.
-Zhang~\etal~\cite{zhang2020nighttime} first synthesize nighttime dehazing datasets, then train their network on these datasets.
-Yan~\etal~\cite{yan2020nighttime} and Jin~\etal~\cite{jin2023enhancing} use labeled synthetic dehazing datasets and unlabeled real-world datasets to train their frameworks.
-However, these labeled synthetic datasets are built based on less challenging augmentation, such as regions affected by light noise.
+Existing learning-based nighttime dehazing methods~\cite{zhang2020nighttime,yan2020nighttime,kuanar2022multi, jin2023enhancing} propose CNNs for nighttime image dehazing.
+However, the synthetic datasets they used were constructed using less challenging augmentations, such as regions affected by light noise.
 Models trained using these datasets struggle to restore clear backgrounds in challenging real-world haze images, including those affected by significant noise and complex lighting conditions.
-Unsupervised strategies from~\cite{yan2020nighttime, jin2023enhancing} aim to reduce the domain gap between synthetic and real-world haze effects.
-However, these strategies, based on unpaired real-world data, cannot provide accurate guidance for restoring challenging real hazy regions.
+Unsupervised methods ~\cite{yan2020nighttime,jin2023enhancing}, which are based on unpaired real-world data, cannot provide pixel-level guidance for training.

 \paragraph{\textbf{Image Quality Assessment}} To qualitatively evaluate the performance of real-world haze images without the corresponding ground truth, we introduce several image quality assessment methods, including MUSIQ~\cite{ke2021musiq}, ManIQA~\cite{yang2022maniqa}, ClipIQA~\cite{wang2023exploring}, HyperIQA~\cite{su2020blindly}, and TRES~\cite{golestaneh2022no}.
 MUSIQ~\cite{ke2021musiq} is builted based on a transofmer network and evaluate the image quality at multiple image scales.
 ManIQA~\cite{yang2022maniqa} integrates the global and local information of images to assess the image quality.
 HyperIQA~\cite{su2020blindly} assesses in-the-wild image quality by using a self-adaptive hyper network architecture.
 TRES~\cite{golestaneh2022no} leverages transformers, relative ranking, and self-consistency losses to effectively evaluate the image quality.
 ClipIQA~\cite{wang2023exploring} introduces Contrastive Language-Image Pre-training (CLIP) models to evaluate the quality perception and abstract perception of images.